apache/sling-whiteboard/org.apache.sling.graphql.samples.website/README.md

-With this we'll get the best of both worlds: server-side queries and rendering for the article pages (so that they make sense for Web search engines for example) and client-side queries and rendering for the single-page applications that our website needs.
+With this we'll get the best of both worlds: server-side queries and rendering for the article pages (so that they make sense for Web search engines for example) and client-side queries and rendering for the few single-page applications that our website needs.
 Using the same languages (GraphQL and Handlebars) in both cases, with a small amount of Java code to implement the content querying and aggregation code.